MTG/acousticbrainz-client/README.md

 Requirements
 ============

-This client has been tested on linux with python 2.6, 2.7, 3.1, 3.2, 3.3 and 3.4.
+This client has been tested on Linux and OSX with python 2.6, 2.7, and 3.x.

-The only additional requirement is the python `requests` package.
-On debian, ubuntu, and related distributions you can run

-    $ sudo apt-get install python-requests

-or install with pip:

-    $ sudo pip install -r requirements.txt
+It has no additional dependencies.

 Getting a feature extractor
 ---------------------------